see ANNE BlOUNT

 DIONYSIA LILY (d.
 1532+)

 Dionysia Lily was one of the fifteen children of William Lily (1468-December 20, 1522), Greek scholar, grammarian, and High Master of St. Paul’s School, and his wife, Agnes (d.
 August 11, 1517).
 She married John Rightwise or Ritwise (d.1532), another grammarian, who succeeded his father-in-law in the mastership of the school.
 Rightwise is sometimes credited with writing the play “Tragedy of Dido,” which was acted at Greenwich by the boys of St. Paul’s School on November 10, 1527 for Cardinal Wolsey and the King.
 The suggestion has been made, however, that Dionysia was the true author.
 In 1531, Rightwise was removed from the High Mastership of St. Paul’s for neglect of duty.
-After his death, Dionysia wed James Jacob (d.1560), by whom she had a son, Polydore.
+After his death, Dionysia married James Jacob (d.1560).
+They had one son, Polydore.

 see MARCELLA LEAKE